Russia, backed by China, casts 14th U.N. veto on Syria to block cross-border aid

 UNITED NATIONS (Reuters) - Russia, backed by China, on Friday cast its 14th U.N.
 Security Council veto since the start of the Syrian conflict in 2011 to block cross-border aid deliveries from Turkey and Iraq to millions of Syrian civilians.

-The resolution drafted by Belgium, Kuwait and Germany would have allowed cross-border humanitarian deliveries for another year from two points in Turkey and one in Iraq.
-But Syrian ally Russia only wanted to approve the two Turkish crossings for six months.
+The resolution drafted by Belgium, Kuwait and Germany would have allowed cross-border humanitarian deliveries for a further 12 months from two points in Turkey and one in Iraq.
+But Syrian ally Russia only wanted to approve the two Turkish crossings for six months and had proposed its own draft text.

-Russia and China vetoed the draft resolution.
+Russia and China vetoed the text drafted by Belgium, Kuwait and Germany.
 The remaining 13 members of the Security Council voted in favor.
 A resolution needs a minimum nine votes in favor and no vetoes by Russia, China, the United States, Britain or France to pass.

+U.S. Ambassador Kelly Craft told the council after Russia and China’s vetoes that she was in a state of shock as the consequences “will be disastrous.”
+She described Russia and China’s opposition as “reckless, irresponsible and cruel.”

+The council then voted on the rival Russian draft resolution that would have approved the two Turkish crossing points for six months, but it failed with only five votes in favor, six against and four abstentions.

 Deputy U.N. aid chief Ursula Mueller had warned the council on Thursday that without the cross border operations “we would see an immediate end of aid supporting millions of civilians.”